USAA® Secured Card® American Express® Card

 Who should get this card

-For those who serve in the military and their eligible family members, the USAA Secured Card American Express Card can be a great entry point for building or rebuilding credit.
+For those who serve in the military and their eligible family members, the USAA Secured Card American Express can be a great entry point for building or rebuilding credit.
 The card is available for cadets, too, who are likely to have thin credit files that may not let them qualify for a typical credit card.

 The card will report to all three of the major credit bureaus, so with regular on-time payments, you can improve your credit score.